 Repair Priority Example Response Time (working days) Emergencies Gas leaks.
-Electricity power cuts (check with UK Power Networks in first instance) bare electrical wiring electrical fittings coming into contact with water. no heating in severely cold weather burst pipes. burst storage tanks. overflowing sewage broken external doors.
-Broken Lifts Damp & Mould if tenant has chronic medical condition (Cat 1) (24-hour Response) 24 hours or 4 hours if the issue presents a serious risk to tenant safety or to property Urgent Emergency repairs that we have already made safe Partial loss of electric power Partial loss of water supply Heating or hot water not working between 1 May and 31 October Blocked sink, bath or basin (this is tenant responsibility we only do external drains) Tap or stop valve that cannot be turned Leaking roof that is containable Door entry phone not working Mechanical extractor fan not working Loose or detached banister or handrail Rotten timber flooring or stair tread 5 Days Routine Non urgent work where the repair does not cause immediate inconvenience or pose any danger to occupants or the public for example.
-Renewing tiles Sealant to bathtubs and sinks Repairs to plaster Toilet not flushing (when there is another toilet in the property) 20 days Planned Repairs We plan to do work that doesn't fit into the other categories as this is the most efficient way of working, examples include: Repairing fencing Fitting windows/doors 90 days
+Electricity power cuts (check with UK Power Networks in first instance) Bare electrical wiring Electrical fittings coming into contact with water.
+No heating in severely cold weather Heating or hot water not working between 1 November and 30 April.
+Burst pipes.
+Burst storage tanks.
+Overflowing sewage Broken external doors.
+Broken Lifts Damp &amp; Mould if tenant has chronic medical condition (Cat 1) (24-hour Response) 24 hours or 4 hours if the issue presents a serious risk to tenant safety or to property Urgent Emergency repairs that we have already made safe Partial loss of electric power Partial loss of water supply Heating or hot water not working between 1 May and 31 October Blocked sink, bath or basin (this is tenant responsibility we only do external drains) Tap or stop valve that cannot be turned Leaking roof that is containable Door entry phone not working Mechanical extractor fan not working Loose or detached banister or handrail Rotten timber flooring or stair tread 5 Days Routine Non urgent work where the repair does not cause immediate inconvenience or pose any danger to occupants or the public for example.
+Renewing tiles Sealant to bathtubs and sinks Repairs to plaster 20 days

-Repair Priority Example Response Time (working days) • Roofing repair work Repairs ho an Or be set tel you have an emergency repair outside our office ours 4pm to 8am Mon-Fri, All day Saturday, Sunday and Bank Holidays.
-Inly issues that pose an immediate risk to health will be dealt with by the out of hours emergency repairs ervice: that is issues which present a serious risk to enant safety or to the property itself, for example: Serious Leaks and burst pipes Unsafe wiring Unsecured doors or windows that require boarding up all cases the primary objective is to 'make safe' be refore it may be necessary for a follow-up visit to complete the repair fully.
-Or Gas Leaks immediately call the National Grids are Gas Emergency Services on 0800 111 999.
+Repair Priority Example Response Time (working days) Toilet not flushing (when there is another toilet in the property) Planned Repairs We plan to do work that doesn't fit into the other categories as this is the most efficient way of working, examples include: Repairing fencing Fitting windows/doors Roofing repair work 90 days Out of Hours Repairs If you have an emergency repair outside our office hours 4pm to 8am Mon-Fri, All day Saturday, Sunday and Bank Holidays.
+24 hours or 4 hours if the issue presents a serious risk to Only issues that pose an immediate risk to health will be dealt with by the out of hours emergency repairs service: that is issues which present a serious risk to tenant safety or to the property itself, for example: tenant safety or to property Serious Leaks and burst pipes Unsafe wiring Unsecured doors or windows that require boarding up In all cases the primary objective is to 'make safe' therefore it may be necessary for a follow-up visit to complete the repair fully.
+For Gas Leaks immediately call the National Grids free Gas Emergency Services on 0800 111 999.
 Then take the following actions: Open all your doors and windows Do not turn on or off any electrical switches Put out all flames, do not smoke, strike matches or do anything which could cause ignition If there are any electrical security entry phones or locks to your home, open them manually.
-24 hours or 4 hours if the issue presents a serious risk to tenant safety or to property